THE UNITED STATES OF AMERICA

 - We went to space camp!
 You can read all about it here and watch our video too.

 Vegas baby!
 What happens in Vegas, stays in Vegas!
 Welcome to Sin City!
 Las Vegas is not only a popular Hollywood movie destination, this Nevada city famous for slots machines and musical shows also features in everyone’s west coast road trip itineraries.
 Whether you are flying by for one day or laying roots for a long weekend, our Las Vegas guide has your entertainment needs to be fulfilled as well as your bellies!

 I’ve visited New Orleans twice and I am keen to go back.
 I adore losing three days of my life to this Louisiana city.
 Partying by night, well by day too, at the classy French Quarter and infamous Bourbon Street.
 Like jazz and good food?
 NOLA is for you.

-Particularly lush in autumn/fall, this area of the States includes Burlington, Providence, Portland, or Boston) making it a dream road trip for history and nature buffs.
+Particularly lush in autumn/fall, this area of the States includes Burlington, Providence, Portland, and Boston making it a dream road trip for history and nature buffs.

 Orlando is not just for kids, and although getting there can be quite pricey we’re going to show you how to

 Beers, bikes, and bridges – Portland is happening now.
 This cute Oregon city is full of vintage wooden houses and original signs as well as home to so many craft beer breweries and food carts.
-Portlanders are also very proud about the nature close to the city.
+Portlanders are also very proud of nature close to the city.

 HOW MUCH DOES THE U.S.A COST?